harness/developer-hub/docs/continuous-delivery/cd-advanced/cd-helm-category/deploy-helm-charts.md

 Instead of selecting the Environment in the **Infrastructure** each time, you can set the Environment as a **Runtime Input** and then enter **dev**, **qa**, or **prod** at runtime.

-## Step 2: Define the Infrastructure and Execution
+## Step 2: Define the infrastructure and execution

 There is nothing unique about defining the target cluster Infrastructure Definition for a Helm chart deployment.
 It is the same process as a typical Harness Kubernetes deployment.